johnolinda/relationships-small-group-study/02-the-problem-and-the-solution.md

 title: The Problem and the Solution
 ---

-## Review (5 minutes)

-*How important are relationships to God?*
+**DISCUSSION QUESTION:** *How important are relationships to God?*

-*From where does true community grow?*
+**DISCUSSION QUESTION:** *From where does true community grow?*

-*Did you work on any relationships this past week?*
+**DISCUSSION QUESTION:** *Did you work on any relationships this past week?*

-## Central Point & Applications

-**Central Point:** Our problems in relationships have everything to do with sin inside us, and our potential to overcome the problems has everything to do with Christ.

-**Personal Application:** I need to look inward to my heart to identify my part of a conflict.

-**Relational Application:** I need to seek restoration in a godly way that includes searching my own heart and confessing my sin to the other person.
+Our problems in relationships have everything to do with sin inside us, and our potential to overcome the problems has everything to do with Christ.
+I need to look inward to my heart to identify my part of a conflict.
+I need to seek restoration in a godly way that includes searching my own heart and confessing my sin to the other person.
+So where do relationship problems start, and can they be fixed?

-## The Big Question

-*Where do the problems in relationships lie, and can they be repaired?*

-## Opening Activity (5 minutes)
+---

+**Editor's Note:** *[The handout can be found here]().
+I will include supplemental material, most of which is optional.
+However, this particular handout is one that you definitely should do with your small group.
+Please see me if you would like me to print copies for you.*

+---

 Let's answer the questions on the front page of our handouts.
 This should take only a few minutes, and if you are stuck answering one just come back to it when you've finished the rest.

 Even in our best relationships we can probably answer yes to all of these questions.
 Even in the best relationship there are struggles and arguments, temptations and conflicts.
 If we can answer yes to most of these questions for our *best* relationship, how much more work must be required in relationships that are more difficult!
 Our experiences with relationships help us understand why the Bible includes so many commands and exhortations to be patient, kind, forgiving, compassionate, gentle, and humble.
-The Bible assumes that relationships this side of eternity will be messy and require lots of work.
+The Bible assumes that relationships this side of eternity will be messy and difficult.

-## Inside Out, Upside Down

-James asks what causes problems among us and answers by reminding us that our real problem is not located outside ourselves (which is the answer most of us are looking for) but rather inside us.
+James asks what causes problems among us and answers by reminding us that our real problem is not found outside of us (which is the answer most of us are looking for) but inside us.
 In James 4:1 we see that the source is inside us.
 We allow our selfish desires to rule over us instead of God, and this leads to problems, conflicts, and disappointments.
-This role reversal - making ourselves ultimate and God secondary - is what the Bible calls sin.
+This role reversal - making ourselves first and God second - is what the Bible calls sin.

-### Exploring the Problem (10 minutes)

-Finish each of the lines in your notes with a word or phrase:
+Finish each of the lines in your handout with a word or phrase:

 * *Sin inside of me is like a...*
 * *Sin inside of me makes me feel like a...*